type-theory/type-theory-study-group/materials/conferences.md

 # Conferences and Events

 A list of conferences and events that may be of interest to type theory enthusiasts.
+Please contribute!

 * [LambdaConf](http://www.degoesconsulting.com/lambdaconf-2015/)
 * [Oregan Programming Languages Summer School](https://www.cs.uoregon.edu/research/summerschool/summer15/curriculum.html)